 Now let's make a bubble graph which not only compares the sizes between the different bags, but also their makeups by colour.
 The end result is actually closer to a collection of pie charts:

 We can also group by colour only to see the overall makeup for the whole group of bags.
 Whereas orange dominated in the first bag we looked at, you can see here that orange and yellow are approximately at parity overall.

 Now let's look at the tally mark / pictograph method.
-Here each column represents a bag:
+Here each row represents a bag:

 You can see there's a fair bit of variance in the different colours.
 I also tried rearranging things so they result was less like a pictograph and more like a treemap:

 Really the best way to compare would be a bar graph.
 Here's a stacked area graph.
 I didn't bother sorting by length, because at this point I was pretty tired of shuffling Skittles around:

 To get a better idea of the different makeups of each bag by colour, we can break this out into a grouped bar graph, first by bag, then by colour:

 And, of course, we can reverse the order if we want to more directly compare the colour makeups.
 The columns are in numerical order by bag.
 And just for fun, we'll make this one a column chart: